Caruso St John: Awards

-The firm won the RIBA Stirling Prize in 2016 for Newport Street Gallery, which was built to house the private art collection of artist Damien Hirst, after being shortlisted for the prize in 2000 and 2006 for Walsall Art Gallery and Brick House, respectively.
+The firm won the RIBA Stirling Prize in 2016 for Newport Street Gallery, which was built to house the private art collection of Damien Hirst, having previously been shortlisted in 2000 for The New Art Gallery Walsall and in 2006 for the Brick House.

-Both the New Art Gallery, Walsall (2000) and the Brick House, London (2006) have been short listed for the Stirling Prize, the UK’s most prestigious architecture award, in recognition of this ambition.

 Teaching

-Both Adam Caruso and Peter St John have taught in architecture schools consistently throughout the lifetime of Caruso St John.
-Adam Caruso taught at the University of North London from 1990 to 2000 and was Professor of Architecture at the University of Bath from 2002 to 2005.
-He has been visiting professor at the Academy of Architecture in Mendrisio, at the Graduate School of Design at Harvard University, at ETH Zürich, and on the LSE Cities Programme at the London School of Economics.
-In 2011 Adam Caruso was appointed Professor of Architecture and Construction at ETH Zürich.
+Both Adam Caruso and Peter St John have taught in architecture schools throughout the lifetime of the practice.
+Caruso taught at the University of North London from 1990 to 2000 and was Professor of Architecture at the University of Bath from 2002 to 2005.
+He has been a visiting professor at the Academy of Architecture in Mendrisio, the Graduate School of Design at Harvard University, ETH Zürich, and the LSE Cities Programme at the London School of Economics.
+In 2011 he was appointed Professor of Architecture and Construction at ETH Zürich.